jasonpatrickellykrause/istio-training/labs/2-observability.md

 Save the above YAML to `add-dimension-ef.yaml` and deploy it using `kubectl apply -f add-dimension-ef.yaml`.

-Because the `app_containers` is not in the list of defauslt stat tags, we need to include it.
+Because the `app_containers` is not in the list of default stat tags, we need to include it.
 The way to do that is by either updating the IstioOperator and doing it mesh-wide or adding an annotation to the Pod spec.

 Let's edit the my-nginx deployment and add the following annotation: